skial/webworker-proxy/README.md

 ## Defines

 - `-D webworker`
-- `-D wwp-debug` Will trace out what the various macro's are generating.
+- `-D wwp-debug` Will print out what the various macro's are generating.
-- `-D wwp-std-serializer` Enables `Transferable<T>` to use the standard library [Serializer](https://api.haxe.org/haxe/Serializer.html)/[Unserializer](https://api.haxe.org/haxe/Unserializer.html) to transfer objects.
+- `-D wwp-disable-check` Prevents `Transferable<Type>` from checking the `Type` can be transferred.

 ## Usage